Henry Duncan Grants

 Before you complete the application form you can access advice & assistance through funding advice sessions, Skype or telephone support

-When we receive your application, it is assigned to an Assessor who will contact you to discuss the application (either by telephone or personal visit)
+When we receive your application, it is assigned to a Grants Advisor who will contact you to discuss the application (either by telephone or personal visit)

-The Assessor will produce a report based on the information in your application and their discussion with you.
+The Grants Advisor will produce a report based on the information in your application and their discussion with you.

 This report is presented to the Assessment Team at their weekly Challenge Meeting.

-After this meeting, the Assessor may contact you to clarify or ask for additional information.
+After this meeting, the Grants Advisor may contact you to clarify or ask for additional information.